Steemhunt/dixel-v2-contract/COMMUNITY_AUDIT.md

 ## Instruction
 1. Clone or fork this repo (https://github.com/Steemhunt/dixel-v2-contract) and review the code
 2. Create a GitHub issue, PR, or extra test code - summarizing any improvements or vulnerabilities found
+3. Commenting / feedbacks on others' contributions will also be counted

-3. Contribution made by 12 June 2022 will be counted
+Contribution made by 12 June 2022 will be counted

 ## Bounty
 $10,000 USDT will be distributed on 13 June, proportional to the amount of contributions made.